Looking for things to do in Oklahoma City? Here’s how to spend 48 hours in Oklahoma City!

 The blouses and jewelry were especially tempting, and the prices were great!

-Kaiser’s Diner looked worthy of a stop, although I was still stuffed from those tacos!
+Kaiser’s Grateful Bean Cafe looked worthy of a stop, although I was still stuffed from those tacos!

 It had such a cute vintage vibe, and it’s already on the list for my next visit.
 Hopefully, on a warmer day, when I can enjoy their homemade ice cream … yum!